 Student placement models in a private practice context

 Due to the individuality of most practice settings, the variety of caseloads, contexts and general workforces, it is impossible to develop a model which would suit all circumstances and practices.
-However, it is important that each practice develop a model that is applicable to both the individual Clinical Educator and practice setting.
+However, it is important that each practice develop a model that is applicable to both the individual student supervisor and practice setting.
 Models may include one or multiple clinical educators, students and workplaces, and may need to combine placement models to overcome the fluctuations that can be observed in the private practice context.